Higher genus Angel surfaces: Space of e-conjugate pair of orthodisks with partial symmetry

 Intuitively, $\Sigma_p$ records the intrinsic shape parameters of the polygonal pair, forgetting extrinsic position or rotation in the plane.
 By construction, each element of $\Sigma_p$ encodes the lengths of edges and the angles of the partially symmetric pair $(Q_1,\,Q_2)$, subject to the symmetry constraints.

-To describe $\Sigma_p$ more concretely, it is helpful to fix a base configuration coming from genus $1$.
-Fix a particular genus 1 e-reflexive orthodisk pair $(X_{G_0\eta_0},\,X_{G_0^{-1}\eta_0})$ as in Section~\ref{subsec:genus 1 orthodisk construction} (for example, the one illustrated in Figure~\ref{fig:genus 1 orthodisk}).
+To describe $\Sigma_p$ more concretely, it is convenient to begin with a base configuration arising in genus~$1$.
+Fix a particular genus 1 e-reflexive orthodisk pair $(\tilde X_{G_0\eta_0},\,\tilde X_{G_0^{-1}\eta_0})$ as in Lemma \ref{lemma:existence_of_genus_one_orthodisk}.
 Let $(Q_1^{(1)},\, Q_2^{(1)})$ be the corresponding polygonal pair of genus $1$.
 This base configuration is denoted by $\lambda_0 \in \Sigma_1$.
 All the cone angles in this genus 1 pair are fixed by construction; thus $\lambda_0$ can be uniquely characterized by the lengths of three consecutive edges in one of its polygonal representations.
 More concretely, if $p_{-1},\, p_0,\, p_1,\, p_t$ are four consecutive vertices along $Q_1^{(1)}$ (with $p_{-1},\,p_0,p_1$ and $p_t$ finite and $p_{\infty}$ corresponding to a point at infinity), then we set

-the three positive lengths adjoining the vertex $p_1$.
+the three positive lengths.
 It is possible to identify

 using these three edge lengths as coordinates for the genus 1 moduli $\Sigma_1$.
 In particular, $\lambda_0$ determines both $Q_1^{(1)}$ and $Q_2^{(1)}$, since the genus 1 pair is e-reflexive.

 Now consider an arbitrary genus $p$ partially symmetric pair $(Q_1,\, Q_2) \in \widetilde{\Sigma}_p$.
 The pair $(Q_1,\, Q_2)$ is said to be obtained from the base $\lambda_0$ by inserting a staircase of length $p - 1$ if $Q_1$ and $Q_2$ reduce to the base polygons $Q_1^{(1)}$, $Q_2^{(1)}$ when the staircase segments are removed.
 Let $\Delta_{\lambda_0,p} \subset \Sigma_p$ denote the set of all genus $p$ partially symmetric polygon pairs whose underlying genus-1 shape is $\lambda_0$ in this sense.
 The set $\Delta_{\lambda_0,p}$ may be regarded as the slice of the moduli space $\Sigma_p$ obtained by ``adding $p-1$ handles'' (via staircase inserts) to the fixed base configuration $\lambda_0$.